 An Energy Performance Certificate is a legal requirement when selling or renting a property in the UK.
 Since April 2018, it has been unlawful to let a property that does not achieve at least an ‘E’ rating on an EPC without an appropriate exemption.
-In order to complete an EPC, our energy assessor will attend the property to undertake the visual survey, complete the calculations and publish the certificate onto the national register.
+In order to complete a Domestic EPC, our energy assessor will attend the property to undertake the visual survey, complete the calculations and publish the certificate onto the national register.
 The energy assessor will need to access all rooms as well as the loft (if possible).
 They are also required to inspect heating systems and controls, take measurements and take photographs of all key data included in the survey.
 The survey is non invasive and a visual inspection is all that is required.
 Once on the register, the EPC will be valid and remain there for 10 years.
 We have over 200 fully trained energy assessors visiting homes every day in order to complete EPCs with a fast and professional service.

 We have a number of clients who operate across the UK and use our online portal daily to order and track their EPCs.
 We understand the importance of a smooth process and our dedicated team of energy assessors and office staff will ensure that the highest standards are maintained.

 Any property that is not considered to be a dwelling such as shops, hotels and industrial units will require a Commercial EPC.
 Before a building is put on the market the seller or landlord must commission an EPC for the building, which must be completed before the transaction can take place.
 We have expertly skilled level 3, 4 and 5 commercial energy assessors throughout the UK to cover the smallest coffee shops through to the largest shopping centres.
 Our competitive pricing means that we have many regular clients ordering consistently to ensure compliance of their portfolios.